2019 Hyundai Elantra gets exterior design tweaks and few more additional features…

 Hyundai Elantra was first introduced in the market in 1990.
 The car made it to India only in the year 2004, in its third generation avatar.
-Though priced well and came with many features, it did not do very well here.
+Though priced aggressively and came with many features, it did not do very well here.
 The fourth generation car never made it to our market and Hyundai ended up launching the fifth generation model with the fluidic design, in 2012.
-This car was a leap forward in terms of design and features it offered as compared to the third-gen Elantra and ended up performing decently well here.
-Looking at its performance in our market, Hyundai decided to bring the all-new sixth-gen model to India as well and launched it in the year 2016.
+This car was a leap forward in terms of design and features it offered, as compared to the third-gen Elantra and ended up performing decently well.
+Looking at its performance, Hyundai decided to bring the all-new sixth-gen model to India as well and launched it in the year 2016.
 The new car again came feature loaded with some very exciting engine and transmission combinations.

-Let’s have a look at what updates can we expect on the new car:
+Let’s have a look at what updates does the new car gets on the outside:

 - The front is way more angular and sharp than the current generation car.